 If you’re a client and you’ve got any questions about anything we’ve covered, remember, our experts are here for you 24 hours a day, 365 days a year, with our advice line.

-We’ve also put together this FREE guide which covers the right steps to take when you’re holding a disciplinary, tips based on the most common questions we get on our advice line and mistakes that might trip you up and how best to avoid them.
+We’ve put together this FREE disciplinary hearing guide, which covers the right steps to take when you’re holding a disciplinary, tips based on the most common questions we get on our advice line and mistakes that might trip you up and how best to avoid them.
+Why not check out some of our other online resources below and broaden your knowledge on all things disciplinary hearings?